 - Completion of Company Duties

 - Behavior and Etiquette

-- In the classroom
+- o In the classroom

-- \circ During Labs
+- During Labs

-- o During Rotations in hospital and field settings
+- During Rotations in hospital and field settings

 - Evaluations

 - o Module

-- \circ Peer
+- o Peer

-- Program Coordinator
+- o Program Coordinator

-- o Mid-Term and Summative Final
+- Mid-Term and Summative Final

 GRADING POLICIES

 Grading

 Students must maintain an overall average of 75.00% to successfully complete the program.
 Students must score a minimum of 75.00% on each exam (including AEC's written final exam).
 Failure to do so will require the student to complete a retest for the failed exam at the next class.
 This holds true for both the Fisdap portion of the exam or the LMS portion of the exam.
 A cumulative score of 75.00% or higher is passing, whereas a cumulative score of 74.99% or below is failure of the program.